ortus-docs/commandbox-docs/getting_started_guide.md

 ## 2. Unzip & First Run
 <img src="images/getting_started/open_package.png" alt="Setup">

 Your CommandBox is sent to you via a zip archive.
 Decompress the archive to a location of your choice.
 The **No JRE Included** download will only have one file in it named `box`.
 For Windows users, this will be an `exe` file.
-For unix-based users, it will be an executable binary.The **With JRE Included** version will have a `jre` folder.
+For unix-based users, it will be an executable binary.
+The **With JRE Included** version will have a `jre` folder.
 Keep that folder in the same location as the executable so it can be found.

 <img src="images/getting_started/box_icon.png" alt="CommandBox Icon">